Haskeeb265/obsidian-vault/3 - Main Notes/Project Cost Management.md

 | Time-based project budget.
 By time-based it means that the cost which was scheduled for a certain time would only be handed to you at that particular stage of the project. | A prediction of what WOULD be the budget of the project |
 If for example your project budget is $4 million, the sponsor or the client wouldn't give you those $4 million straight away.
 He would periodically give you the money when the need of those funds arrive

 The **Baseline Cost** is used as a reference point for measuring if the project's progress is Optimal or not.
-For example if your baseline cost is $1 million and your project is done with
+Basline is basically a reference point to determine if the project is doing good, as intended, or bad?
+Good = Below the baseline As intended = On the baseline Bad = Over the baseline